If you’re searching for what to serve with brisket, you’ve come to the right place!

 Grilled peaches are unique and will forever be your favorite way to serve peaches.

-The first time that we served this at a dinner party, we literally didn’t get the plate to the table before everyone had eaten them.
+The first time that I served this at a dinner party, I literally didn’t get the plate to the table before everyone had eaten them.

 My advice is to cook more than you think that people will eat.